 (4) Quality Products

-Our Company plans to invest in high quality machineries and equipment to ensure efficient production and quality products.
+Our Company invests in high quality machineries and equipment to ensure efficient production and quality products.
 The scale of operations shall enable our Company to produce quality products.
 Our Company believes that the investment in technology shall allow it to provide quality products to its customers and differentiate it from other competitors.

 There has not been any significant and material change and commitments affecting financial position of the company since closing of financial year and up to the date of this boards report.